 I’m not such an innocent girl

 Once you do that, there’s such a lot to appreciate here.
 Not least the fact that Victoria Beckham has a rather pleasant pop voice.
 We’re not going to make it out to be something more than it is, but the song is a perfect fit for her tone and delivery.
-Indeed, the intro very much sets out her stall: the production is crisp and polished, the vocals are more adventurous than you might expect and there are some choppy snatches of background dialogue peppering the melody.
-Needless to say, we were hooked, and Not Such An Innocent Girl certainly doesn’t disappoint.
+Indeed, the intro very much sets out her stall: the production is crisp and polished, the vocals are more adventurous than you might expect, and there are some choppy snatches of background dialogue peppering the melody.
+We were already hooked, and Not Such An Innocent Girl certainly doesn’t disappoint.

 And considering there is a degree of technical limitation to the vocals, we think Victoria Beckham puts in an excellent performance.
 The track takes off for its finale, with a soaring (or as close as we’re going to get here): “Oh-oh, oh whoa, whoa-yeah” ad-lib that slays.
 For its last minute or so, Not Such An Innocent Girl impressively elevates itself to a climax through Victoria Beckham’s sheer determination and commitment to the song (“I won’t break!”).
-It’s an earnest and sincere performance that concludes in a nifty coda that finds her riffing with herself.
-We don’t think anyone – least of all Victoria Beckham – was under any illusions here, but what we love is that she goes to town and works the song with all that she has.
+It’s an earnest and sincere performance, concluding in a nifty coda that finds her riffing with herself.
+Nobody – least of all Victoria Beckham – was under any illusions here, but she goes to town on the song with all that she has.
 And it pays dividends: Not Such An Innocent Girl is a brilliant effort, and it’s just a shame that it wouldn’t ever be judged by the same standards as most other pop songs.

 If Not Such An Innocent Girl wasn’t necessarily what we expected from Victoria Beckham, then the music video most certainly was.
 It’s an incredibly lavish affair that looks like it cost an absolute bomb.
 It sees our chanteuse arrive in a futuristic arena surrounded by onlookers, where she’s promptly split in half.
 Not literally, we hasten to add.
 With their respective black-and-white styling (and one godawful wig), it’s ‘bad Victoria’ vs ‘good Victoria’, and they do what any split personalities do: they have a dance-off.
 From a technical perspective, it’s really impressive for a music video, and the editing is seamless as the two Victoria’s tussle their way through the dance sequences.
 The latter half of the video sees the pair compete in a hoverbike race around the arena (just because).
 Again, considering the context, it looks superb and on a par with – if not better than – some CGI sequences in major movies of the time.
 As the pair’s vehicles collide head-on, the explosion causes Victoria Beckham to re-emerge as a singular.
 She gives a knowing smile in the direction of the camera and struts out of the arena.
 It’s an excellent concept for a first video, with a remarkably big budget aesthetic.
 Whether it successfully created a new persona around Victoria Beckham is doubtful, it certainly left no doubt that she was up for playing the pop game.